hannahwolahan-lab49/hannahwolahan.github.io/Thought Leadership and IP/Thought Leadership and IP.md

-# Thought Leadership and IP
+# Thought Leadership and Intellectual Property
 View Lab49 intellectual property and published insights.
 Want to contribute thought leadership?
 Use the link below to follow the steps.

 ### Intellectual Property